thejan14/adventofcode2021/day14/README.md

 The incredible pressures at this depth are starting to put a strain on your submarine.
 The submarine has [polymerization](https://en.wikipedia.org/wiki/Polymerization) equipment that would produce suitable materials to reinforce the submarine, and the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.

-The submarine manual contains <span title="HO

-HO -> OH">instructions</span> for finding the optimal polymer formula; specifically, it offers a _polymer template_ and a list of _pair insertion_ rules (your puzzle input).
+The submarine manual contains instructions for finding the optimal polymer formula; specifically, it offers a _polymer template_ and a list of _pair insertion_ rules (your puzzle input).
 You just need to work out what polymer would result after repeating the pair insertion process a few times.

 For example: